arthurgiroux/grouboy/README.md

 ## Dependencies

-This project relies on ImGUI and SDL for the display and GoogleTest for the testing suite.
+This project relies on ImGUI and SDL for the display, GoogleTest for the testing suite, and sdplog for logging.

 ## Contributing